The Bridge on the River Kwai: Historical accuracy

 Some of the characters in the film use the names of real people who were involved in the Burma Railway.
 Their roles and characters, however, are fictionalised.
 For example, a Sergeant-Major Risaburo Saito was in real life second in command at the camp.
 In the film, a Colonel Saito is camp commandant.
 In reality, Risaburo Saito was respected by his prisoners for being comparatively merciful and fair towards them.
 Toosey later defended him in his war crimes trial after the war, and the two became friends.

-Some Japanese viewers resented the movie's depiction of their engineers' capabilities as inferior and less advanced than they were in reality.
-Japanese engineers had been surveying and planning the route of the railway since 1937, and they had demonstrated considerable skill during their construction efforts across South-East Asia.
-Some Japanese viewers also disliked the film for portraying the Allied prisoners of war as more capable of constructing the bridge than the Japanese engineers themselves were, accusing the filmmakers of being unfairly biased and unfamiliar with the realities of the bridge construction, a sentiment echoed by surviving prisoners of war who saw the film in cinemas.
+Some Japanese viewers objected to the film's "implication that they are incapable engineers".

 The major railway bridge described in the novel and film did not actually cross the river known at the time as the Kwai.
-However, in 1943 a railway bridge was built by Allied POWs over the Mae Klong river – renamed Khwae Yai in the 1960s as a result of the film – at Tha Ma Kham, five kilometres from Kanchanaburi, Thailand.
+However, in 1943 a railway bridge was built by Allied POWs over the Mae Klong river—renamed Khwae Yai in the 1960s as a result of the film—at Tha Ma Kham, five kilometres from Kanchanaburi, Thailand.
 Boulle had never been to the bridge.
 He knew that the railway ran parallel to the Kwae for many miles, and he therefore assumed that it was the Kwae which it crossed just north of Kanchanaburi.
 This was an incorrect assumption.
 The destruction of the bridge as depicted in the film is also entirely fictional.
 In fact, two bridges were built: a temporary wooden bridge and a permanent steel/concrete bridge a few months later.
 Both bridges were used for two years, until they were destroyed by Allied bombing.
 The steel bridge was repaired and is still in use today.